Synthetic Psychedelics

 Less is more — seriously

 The clinical trial dose for PTSD therapy is 80–120mg.
 Most people using MDMA recreationally take too much.
 Higher doses don't produce more empathy or connection — they produce more stimulation, more jaw clenching, more temperature dysregulation, and more neurotoxicity.
-The sweet spot for most people is lower than they think.
+The most cited range in harm reduction literature is lower than most people think.

 Threshold / Therapeutic